This is the most comprehensive dieting guide for getting ripped that you’ll find anywhere.

 And that’s why I wrote this guide – to empower you with the knowledge to achieve the body that you’ve always wanted, whether it’s for competing or looking better in general.

-There are plenty of dieting guides on how to improve body composition, from textbooks to online video tutorials, you can really choose whichever you like.
+There are plenty of dieting guides on how to get ripped out there, from textbooks to online video tutorials, you can really choose whichever you like.

 But, I felt that something was missing – a free guide that really goes in-depth and breaks the information down into actionable pieces and in the correct order of importance.

-The Complete Dieting Guide for Improving Body Composition closes that gap.
+How To Diet To Get Ripped: The Complete Guide closes that gap.

 Who This Guide Is For

-I wrote this dieting guide for physique/bodybuilding competitors, fitness enthusiasts and every day gym goers looking to step up their game and achieve a better body composition – meaning more muscle and less fat.
+I wrote this dieting guide for physique/bodybuilding competitors, fitness enthusiasts and every day gym goers looking to step up their game and achieve a better body composition – meaning more muscle and less fat, or simply put; to get ripped!

 In this guide, you’ll learn everything from counting calories and macros, to nutrient timing and which supplements can be useful, whether your goal is cutting, bulking or maintaining weight.